criticalmanufacturing/cli/src/scaffolding/single.md

 cmf new business --version 1.0.0
 ```

 This creates a [.NET](https://en.wikipedia.org/wiki/.NET) solution for backend development.
-Please note that unlike with `solgen`, the Actions project is not included in the business solution.
+Actions project is not included in the business solution.

 ### Master Data
 The Master Data package includes also the Exported Objects.
-Unlike in a `solgen` solution, Exported Objects are loaded via Master Data and not using a specific ExportedObjects sub-package.
+Exported Objects are loaded via Master Data and not using a specific ExportedObjects sub-package.

 As the Master Data package also includes the Process Rules, it can optionally register the Actions package in a specific Business solution.
 For the traditional scenario, the command would be: